SHIVAM-KUMAR-59/low-level-design/04. SOLID Principles/notes.md

     - *Interface Segregation Principle (ISP)*
     - *Dependency Inversion Principle (DIP)*
 We will study about each of them individually in detail.

 ---

+### Issues that occur from not following SOLID Principles
+- **Maintainability:** The application becomes difficult to locate bugs and do changes without affecting existing code.
+- **Readability:** It becomes difficult to read and understand the purpose/behaviour of a class or method.
+- **Bugs:** A large number of bugs can come up while building big applications which are hard to debug.

+---